MRGilak/Obsidian-Notes-Conversion/README.md

 **_Note_**: Make sure to use a copy of your vault to prevent any unpected tampering with the original files.

 ## How to use AI excerpts
-You can use an API key to generate exceprts for your notes.
+You can use an API key to generate excerpts for your notes.
 In this case, you just have to create a `.env` file in your directory with your API key inside.
 After that, you can use the AI excerpt feature with
 ```bash
 python convert.py input_folder output_folder --generate-excerpts
 ```